davidbrooksio/cwf-lite/README.md

 ```

 ## Customisation
 cwf-lite uses css variables with defaults, this means that it will work out for the box (but won't look very good).
-However, should you wish to change a css property your can update the variable in your project css.
+However, should you wish to change a css property you can update the variable in your project css.
 There are three main ways of doing this:

 ###### In the `:root`
 ```